-Vault Training can assign an alternate, or substitute, Training Assignment to a Learner in place of a required, or primary, Training Assignment using Training Admin-defined Substitute Training Rule Sets.
+Vault can assign an alternate, or substitute, Training Assignment to a Learner in place of a required, or primary, Training Assignment using Training Admin-defined Substitute Training Rule Sets.
 You can accomplish this by marking Training Requirements as substitutes, and then defining sets of rules for when they should be substituted.

 Training Admins can use the Substitute Training feature to accommodate a wide variety of training needs.
 For example, you can define substitute Training Requirements and rules to provide training materials in a locale-specific language.
 You could also define rules which give Learners credit for multiple training documents with a single e-learning course, or substitute an instructor-led classroom training with an externally-offered training course.
 While these are simple examples, you can define large sets of substitute rules to accommodate the potentially complex training needs of your organization.